 - Safety glasses and ear protection (will be provided but feel free to purchase your own pair)

 - Marking gauge: There are a variety of Japanese and Western-style marking gauges that range in price.
 Japan Woodworker has a good range of them on its website.
 You only need a single-bladed marking gauge instead of a marking gauge or simple utility knife if you choose to go this route.

 - Bevel gauge: Stanley or any other kind.

 - Smoothing plane: Stanley #4 is the best entry level plane, but you can more expensive with many of the other brands mentioned elsewhere on this list.

 Please arrive 15 minutes early.
 We will have coffee and pastries waiting for you to start the day.

 Parking is available in nearby lots for $5-$7/day, cash only.
 We recommend the lots on Pico Blvd just East of Wall St. Drive up the ramp and an attendant will direct you to a space.
 Myrtle Ave has 10-hour, metered parking for $4/day and the meters accept credit cards.
 Street parking is free in most street spaces after 6pm and on Sundays, just be sure to check the signs.

 Please wear comfortable clothing and close-toed shoes.
 Boots or sneakers are fine and long pants are preferable.
 Do not wear loose or baggy clothing and please tie back long hair.
 No dangly jewelry.
 Please note, this is a woodshop with no AC.
 You can expect to get sweaty and dusty.
 Woodworking is hard work!

-Gift certificates are available in print or electronic form.
-If you would like to gift a class, please include in the purchase notes the format you would like and the name of the recipient.
-Print gift certificates typically arrive in 3-5 business days.
+Gift certificates are available in electronic form.
+If you would like to gift a class, please include the name of the recipient in the purchase notes and we'll email you a gift certificate.

 Please read our FAQs